 Do you like baking?
 If so, ask a parent to help you bake cookies, cupcakes, cakes, or whatever else you want, then sell them at a bake sale!
 You can ask your parents or a big sibling to post about your sale on their social media or tell friends and family about the sale.
 You will sell out!

 15. Tutor Younger Kids

 What's your best subject in school?
 Are you particularly good at math?
 Reading?
 Science?
-Whatever area you're gifted in, there's bound to be another kid whos struggling with it.
-If you're confident in your knowledge, offer to tutor a kid a couple years younger than you so that you can help them understand the material and earn money too!
+Whatever area you're gifted in, there's bound to be another kid who is struggling with it.
+If you're confident in your knowledge, offer to tutor a kid a couple of years younger than you so that you can help them understand the material and earn money too!
 Who knows, you may also make a friend.

 If you have an interest in plants and access to a yard, you could start a garden in the spring and sell the food it produces.
-Seeds are very inexpensive if you buy them online (they are available at stores like Lowes, but they're less expensive online) and you can sell the fruit or veggies the plants make while learning an important science skill!
+Seeds are very inexpensive if you buy them online (they are available at stores like Lowes, but they're less expensive online) and you can sell the fruit or veggies the plants make while learning an important science and life skill!